City guide

 Build your budget →Why choose San Francisco?

-The densest tech and AI ecosystem in the world, with venture capital, startups, and big-tech headquarters
+One of the world's densest tech and AI ecosystems, with venture capital, startups, and big-tech headquarters

 The highest professional salaries in the US, especially in software and engineering